Surfer12/cis233midterm/lib/src/docs/cheatsheets/tree-complexity-cheatsheet.md

 The key takeaway is that the efficiency of a BST depends on its structure.
 A balanced tree provides logarithmic time complexity, while an unbalanced tree can degrade to linear time complexity.

+Sparse and dense graphs differ in the number of edges relative to the number of vertices.
+These terms describe the structure of a graph and its edge-to-vertex ratio.

+Sparse Graphs

+	•	Definition: A graph where the number of edges (￼) is much smaller than the maximum possible edges.
+	•	Mathematically: ￼, where ￼ is the number of vertices.
+	•	In an undirected graph, the maximum number of edges is ￼, and in a directed graph, it is ￼.
+	•	Key Characteristics:
+	1. Few connections between vertices.
+	2. Example: A social network where only a few people are connected, or a road map where some remote locations have very few direct roads.
+	•	Examples:
+	•	A tree (￼) is a sparse graph.
+	•	A graph with ￼ vertices and ￼ edges (￼).
+	•	Representation: Often represented with adjacency lists due to their efficient use of memory.

+Dense Graphs

+	•	Definition: A graph where the number of edges (￼) is close to the maximum possible edges.
+	•	Mathematically: ￼, where ￼ is the number of vertices.
+	•	Key Characteristics:
+	1. Many connections between vertices.
+	2. Example: A network where almost everyone is connected to everyone else, or a fully connected computer network.
+	•	Examples:
+	•	A fully connected graph (or complete graph), where every vertex is connected to every other vertex.
+	•	A graph with ￼ vertices and ￼ edges (￼).
+	•	Representation: Often represented with adjacency matrices, as the memory cost of storing all possible connections is not a concern, and operations like edge lookups are faster.

+Comparison Table

+Feature	Sparse Graph	Dense Graph
+Edge Count	￼	￼
+Connections	Few connections per vertex	Many connections per vertex Memory Usage	Low (with adjacency lists)	High (with adjacency matrices) Example Use Case	Sparse road networks, trees	Social networks, fully connected graphs

+Choosing the Right Representation

+	1. Sparse Graph: Use adjacency lists for memory efficiency.
+	2. Dense Graph: Use adjacency matrices for faster operations like edge lookup (￼).

 ### Common BST Operations
 ```java
 // Insert